 Even if your rollover was a single-vehicle accident, it doesn’t necessarily mean you were at fault.
 Dangerous road conditions, a design defect with your sport utility vehicle, or something else could have been to blame.
-No matter what caused your car accident, a Miami SUV rollover accident lawyer from Lavent Law can pinpoint precisely who was at fault and help you pursue financial compensation from the at-fault parties.
+No matter what caused your car accident, a personal injury lawyer in Miami can pinpoint precisely who was at fault and help you pursue financial compensation from the at-fault parties.

 Rollover Injuries Can Be Severe

 Rollover accidents can lead to severe injuries, especially if someone was thrown from your SUV during the crash.
 It is common for people to suffer from a number of different injury types after SUV rollovers:

 - Broken bones

 - Internal bleeding

 - Cuts and lacerations